On the partitions with Sturmian-like refinements: Symbolic Dynamics

 In accordance with the previous discussion, we can restrict the above mentioned question as follows:

-\begin{quote} Let a minimal local rule $\psi$ do not ignore the first letter.
-Does the injectivity of the sliding block code $\psi^{*\infty}$ implies the injectivity of the sliding block code $\psi^{*n}$ for some finite $n\in\NN$? \end{quote}
+\begin{qes} Let a minimal local rule $\psi$ do not ignore the first letter.
+Does the injectivity of the infinite sliding block code induced by $\psi$ implies the injectivity of the sliding block code of length $n$ induced by $\psi$ for some finite $n\in\NN$? \end{qes}

-Example \ref{exm:symbolic} shows that, in full generality, the answer to this question is negative.
-However, Proposition \ref{pro:sturm-sliding} gives a positive answer for Sturmian subshifts.
+The answer to this question is negative: the following two examples, Example \ref{exm:symbolic} and \ref{exm:symbolic_minimal}, are counterexamples.
+However, we will show that if we restrict ourselves to Sturmian subshifts, then the answer is positive (see Proposition \ref{pro:sturm-sliding} below).

 \begin{exm} Let $\Gamma=\{0,1\}^\NN$ and $\Delta=\{0,1,2\}$.
 Let $\psi:\lc^2(\Gamma)\to\Delta$ be the local rule defined as follows:

 This rule is minimal and does not ignore the first letter.
 Let us remark that for every $x,y\in\lc^2(\Gamma)$, $\psi(x)=\psi(y)$ implies $x[0,1)=y[0,1)$.
 By induction one can easily prove that for every $n\in\NN$,